luaParable/cs6301-project/README.md

 4. **Position yourself** in front of ESP32 camera
 5. **Watch serial monitor** (Arduino IDE: Tools > Serial Monitor, 115200 baud) for debug output
 6. **Check browser** for authentication success message

-The ESP32 will detect faces, generate authentication tokens, and send them to your Flask server automatically when someone looks at the camera during an active authentication request.